-- j) pipeline(s) from the hydrogen and ammonia plant to the marine terminal for the movement of hydrogen and/or ammonia; - k) laydown areas needed to temporarily accommodate Project components, equipment and supplies, including spent components and components in need of repair (e.g., turbine blades); - l) mode and route of transport of Project components including materials, equipment and supplies for installation of wind and solar farms and hydrogen and ammonia production facility; - m) mode and route of transport of hydrogen and ammonia from Mortier Bay to markets and/or intermediary facilities (e.g. transshipment terminals); - n) workforce accommodation camps and related infrastructure, including temporary or permanent water intakes, wastewater management and power supply; and - o) concrete batch plant locations, water source and supporting infrastructure including temporary or permanent water intakes, and wastewater management.
+- j) mode and route of transport of Project components including materials, equipment and supplies associated with the installation of wind and solar farms and the hydrogen and ammonia production facility; - k) mode and route of transport of hydrogen and ammonia from Port of Botwood to markets and/or intermediary facilities (e.g. transshipment terminals); - l) location of workforce accommodation camps; and - m) location of concrete batch plant(s).